MT 100 FDA Approval Status

 The company went on to receive FDA approval for MT 400, marketed as Treximet (sumatriptan and naproxen sodium), for the acute treatment of migraine attacks in April 2008.

-Development Status and FDA Approval Process for MT 100
+Development Timeline for MT 100